New training methods for tomorrow’s healthcare personnel

-Health care is a high-risk organisation.
-In nine per cent of all hospital visits, a health care injury occurs, of which half are judged to be avoidable.
+Healthcare is a high-risk industry.
+Injuries occur in 9% of all hospital visits, of which half are judged to be avoidable.
 Personnel need training if they are to be capable of using the latest high-tech equipment in the best possible way.
-Using advanced medical simulation, the personnel can practice and upgrade their technical skills, behaviour and decision-making capabilities.
-This report examines what effect advanced simulator training has on the health care team.
+Using advanced medical simulation, personnel can practice and upgrade their technical skills, behaviour, and decision-making capabilities.
+This report examines what effect advanced simulator training has on a healthcare team.

 Authors: Li Felländer-Tsai, professor of orthopaedics and senior physician; Annika Östman Wernerson, professor of Renal and transplantation pathology and senior physician, Karolinska Institute; and Anders Bergenfelz, professor of surgery and senior physician, Lund University.

 Working conditions in the field of geriatric care are important when it comes to recruiting personnel in the future, as well as for the quality of care for the elderly.
 An ageing population and increasing numbers of people retiring mean that the demand for healthcare personnel is increasing continuously.
 This report studies working conditions for healthcare personnel between 2005 and 2015 in all of the Nordic countries.
 What changes have taken place during this period?
 What differences exist between the Nordic countries?

 Author: Anneli Stranz, researcher at the Department of Social Work, Stockholm University.

 Remuneration models and e-health